kennygrant/web-programming-in-go/serve!.md

 ### Listen and Serve with TLS

 Serving a website with TLS over https is a simple matter of calling a different function - ListenAndServeTLS to serve using a certificate and key which we provide the path for.
 Since this is just an example, an insecure test key and cert are provided - open them to discover they are simply text files with encrypted data.
 On a real server you would use certificates provided by your Certificate Authority.
 Don't use self-signed keys on a public server, and certainly never these keys, these examples are provided in order to run the example locally.
-Now that you have the test key.pem and cert.pem files in the same directory as serve.go, replace the line creating the server with this and try launching it again:
+Since you have the test key.pem and cert.pem files in the same directory as serve.go, replace the line creating the server with this and try launching it again:

 ```go
 // Ask the http package to listen with TLS